Source Collection Guide

 Can you tell if they are books, journal articles or reported cases?

-Is a digital version ok?
+- How do I know if a digital version is ok?
 (Rule 18)

 - Check Rule 18 for "General Internet Citation Principles."
 If you can find a digital version that complies with Rule 18, you can use it and cite to it.